Guatemala Sustainable Plans

 To help us invest in our sustainable plans, please donate here.

-  Plan Nixtamal invests in a machine that grinds basic maiz into the dough needed to make tortillas.
-Income is derived from charging a small fee (from 10 cents) for the use of the machine, which is divided between the workers and the school.
+Plan Nixtamal was started in 2014 in Itzapa with the investment in a machine that grinds basic maiz into the dough needed to make tortillas.
+Income is shared between the family and the projects.

 Plan Moo was started in 2014.
 Please see the Plan Moo section on the website to find out how it works.

 We trialled Plan Arveja China (green beans) in 2012, investing in a crop from start to finish.
 Poor weather limited the harvest to break-even and this plan is currently on hold.

 Since 2002 we have worked with the women's group in Itzapa funding a tree nursery and now producing 25,000 trees a year.
 The women receive a small income as we purchase the trees each year and they are then planted in the surrounding hills.